nightlessbaron/Resume/README.md

 # Resume
-TheAlphaDollar's resume, and it's latex code.
+A resume built using Latex.

 ## View
-The file `resume_thealphadollar.pdf` is the latest built of the latex code and, hence is the latest resume of the owner of this repository.
+To View the resume, simply open the **.pdf** file.
+It contains the latest update of my Resume

 ## Use
 You can use the template and make your own resume without attributing the owner of this repository.
-Special thanks to @ghostwriternr.
+Special thanks to @ghostwriternr, @thealphadollar.

-It is recommended to view and modify the project over [Overleaf](https://www.overleaf.com/read/mkpzzbfrrrfw).
+It is recommended to view and modify the project over [Overleaf](https://www.overleaf.com/read/rwtvvtwcnjdq).
 You can also clone the overleaf project.

 ## Building
 The project can be build using `xelatex` on linux systems.